Leica Ultravid 8x32 HD Plus review

 3. Extremely compact with great ergonomy.

-4. Excellent close up performance, great for butterfly watching.
+4. Exceptional close up performance, great for butterfly watching.

 5. Premium build quality, industrial design and finish.

 1. Ease of view is good but not great in bright light, and decreases considerably in low light.
 This glass needs some routine to be perfectly adjusted to one´s eyes but never achieves the Ultravid 8x42s great viewing comfort.

 5. Eyecups are way too short side and have few clickstops.